 Recycled carpets can be made from recycled plastic water or soda bottles which are regenerated into a strong nylon fiber.
 The result is a durable, long-lasting carpet that contributes to a cleaner planet.
 The eco-friendly nylon is also stain-resistant and can be woven into a variety of pile designs.

 Eco-friendly people love cork because it’s a completely natural product, and it’s also an ideal surface for digital printing processes.
 This means wood, stone or other patterns can be replicated onto a cork floor, making it a great way to use sustainable material and still get exactly the look you want.
 Sure, you can still buy a cork floor with the classic cork look, but surface printing technology makes it possible to also choose from authentic wood decors or even abstract patterns.

 Trendy Carpet Designs

 No longer a neutral background for room furnishings, carpet has become an integral part of the interior design.
-With so many contemporary and abstract creations that utilize textures, patterns and vibrant colors, carpet may even become a room’s focal point.
+With so many contemporary and abstract creations that utilize textures, patterns, and vibrant colors, the carpet may even become a room’s focal point.

 Color and Texture

 Carpet manufacturers are getting bolder by experimenting with layered colors and textures in their designs.
 Not only does color and texture variation offer more distinctive styling and fashion appeal, but the intricate patterns can also hide dirt, reduce vacuum marks, increase the perception of quality and provide a beautiful contrast with furniture surfaces.